Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 The core algorithmic work is already done!

-It is actually possible to speed up the computation quite a bit: the exponential function is only evaluated at finiely many points, one for each possible distance between p and q.
+It is actually possible to speed up the computation quite a bit: the exponential function is only evaluated at finitely many points, one for each possible distance between ``p`` and ``q``.
 These values can be precomputed (e.g., in the function ``setParameterVector`` below).
 We will not do this here since the focus of this tutorial is not on specific algorithmic improvements.